Azure/Industrial-IoT/docs/web-api/readme.md

 ### Automatic deployment of OPC Publisher modules

-The Azure Industrial IoT comnpanion service creates IoT Edge Layered Deployments for OPC Publisher.
+The Azure Industrial IoT companion service creates IoT Edge Layered Deployments for OPC Publisher.
 These Layered Deployments will be automatically applied to any IoT Edge instance that contains the following Device Twin JSON tags.

 1. Go to the [Azure Portal page](http://portal.azure.com) and select your IoT Hub